ProspectOne/flexbalancer-js-docs/docs/Custom-Answers-API.md

 * **provider** - *(TCDNProvider)* - the provider alias, described at the `Types` section.

 Returns world uptime value for the particular CDN provider.

+**The data represents the last hour and is collected every minute.**

 Example: